corneliusdavid/hugo-pascalinia/README.md

     svgicon = "/logo.svg"
     icon512 = "/icon512.png"  # 512x512 png image

+    logoRightOfTitle = false  # positions the logo to the right of the title; default: false

     showTags = true  # show the Tags menu item; default true showRss = true  # show the link for the RSS feed; default true